 47a2 Visas are issued to those employed by companies registered with the Philippine Economic Zone Authority (PEZA), Board of Investments (BOI) or oil drilling companies.
 ROHQ/RHQ Visas are granted to foreign executives assigned to perform duties in the regional operating branch in the Philippines.
 This visa is valid for a maximum of three years.
 SEVOBU Visas, on the other hand, are issued to foreign employees assigned by any foreign bank to work in its offshore banking unit in the Philippines.

-Special Immigrant Visas are issued to foreigners coming to the Philippines for indefinite stay or permanent residency, whether for employment, investment or retirement purposes.
+Special Immigrant Visas are issued to foreigners coming to the Philippines for indefinite stay or permanent residency, whether for work, investment or retirement purposes.
 Currently, there are three special immigrant visas offered to foreigners: Special Investor’s Resident Visa (SIRV), Special Visa for Employment Generation (SVEG), and Special Resident Retiree’s Visa (SRRV).

 A Special Investor’s Resident Visa (SIRV) is issued to foreign investors interested in investing a minimum of US$75,000 in either new or existing companies in the Philippines (such companies must engage in specific industries or are publicly-listed).
 A Special Visa for Employment Generation (SVEG) is granted to foreign individuals who shall employ at least 10 Filipinos in a lawful and sustainable enterprise, trade or industry.
 A Special Resident Retiree’s Visa (SRRV) is issued to foreigners over the age of 35 and able to remit an initial deposit of as low as US$1,500.